XJoseAntonioX/XJoseAntonioX/README.md

 My name is José Antonio, I am a passionate data scientist who is constantly learning and looking for new projects to apply his knowledge and generate a great impact.
 I have had experience regarding data analysis and development of machine learning models but I am aware that there is something new to learn each day 📈.

 🎓  Currently studying Data Science and Mathematics at the university Tecnológico de Monterrey
-🌱  I'm on track for learning more about Machine Learning, Database Management and Time Series Forecastings.
+🌱  I'm on track for learning more about Machine Learning, Database Management and Time Series Forecasting.

 ## Projects 💼